LaunchCodeEducation/web-fundamentals/studios/flicklist/3/README.md

 #### Clone the repository

 In a terminal, navigate to whichever directory you use to store your code projects.
-Leave the terminal open, and visit the [Flicklist repository page on GitHub](https://github.com/LaunchCodeEducation/flicklist-python).
+Leave the terminal open, and visit the [FlickList repository page on GitHub](https://github.com/LaunchCodeEducation/flicklist-python).
 Copy the clone URL from the "Clone or download" dropdown.

 Back in your terminal:
 ```